masteramuk/ExData_Plotting1/README.md

 ## Introduction

-Please read AssignmentReadMe.md for description of the project and folder source-code and plot-png.
+Please read AssignmentReadMe.md for description of the project and folder sourcCode and plotPng.
 Below is the explanation of the assignment.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine